Note: this article is also available as a podcast.

 And ultimately, this has made women even more angry.
 Women don’t want to be angry!
 They want the promises of feminism to be fulfilled (respect, equal opportunity, an end to violence, and an end to sexual shame); and they furthermore want to be loved and sexed by attentive, present, skillful and powerful men.
 Of course women want freedom and power too, but they will never be satisfied with only that.
 Women want it all.
 That is the essence of feminine consciousness.
 And this, incidentally, is the correct answer to the question of what women want, a question which men have been puzzling over for millennia and which Freud famously declared to be unanswerable: women want everything.

-If women had any idea of how easy it is to transform their relationships with men, which may ultimately fulfill on the promises of feminism, and with far greater speed and enjoyment by all, they would kick themselves for the 50 or 60 years of their sexual and relational misery that has followed upon the American wholesale adoption of the idea that men should become more like women.
+If women had any idea of how easy it is to transform their relationships with men, which may ultimately fulfill on the promises of feminism, and with far greater speed and enjoyment by all, they would kick themselves for the 50 years of their sexual and relational misery that has followed upon the American wholesale adoption of the idea that men should become more like women.

 As such, the next two sections, which describe the “tried and true” solution to the problem of men and women loving each other – not the only solution, as there is no single solution to the problem of love, but the simplest real solution – the next two sections are the most important part of this paper.
 Once again, this is only bare-bones – you will need further education and practice – but it will get you started, whatever your polarity.